pegros/PEG_LIST/help/sfpegMessageListCmp.md

 The **sfpegMessage__mdt** custom metadata provides most if not all configuration items for the **sfpegMessageListCmp** components.

-Its main property is _Message Display_ which contains a JSON list of message definitions.<br/>
+Its main property is _Message Display_ which contains a JSON list of message definitions.

 ![Message List Configuration](/media/sfpegMessageConfigMeta.png)

 Each message definition is a JSON object with the following properties: